lruepke/HTF_lecture/Summer2022/source/lectures/L05/Exercise2.rst

     Ra_L = \lvert \frac{\nabla \cdot (\vec{u} \rho h)}{\lambda \nabla^2 T} \rvert

-Oh, the convective energy transport, :math:`\nabla \cdot (\vec{u} \rho h)` term is back!
+The convective energy transport, :math:`\nabla \cdot (\vec{u} \rho h)` term is back!
 If you read :cite:`jupp2000thermodynamic` carefully, you find a dimensional analysis that shows that :math:`Ra_L` becomes maximum where that transport term is maximum and we are back to the fluxibility concept.

 Enough theroy, let's put this into a model.
 The compute local Rayleigh numbers, we have to add something to the code.
 There is a dynamic code section within :code:`system/conrolDict` that allows outputting more variables including the thermodynamic properties of water.
 Look how easy it is to evaluate the local convective and diffusive fluxes.